 The primary use case for this infrastructure was to participate to the KernelCI.org testing effort, which tests the Linux kernel every day on many hardware platforms.

-However, since our embedded boards are now fully controlled by LAVA, we wondered if we could not only use our lab for KernelCI.org, but also provide remote control of our boards to Free Electrons engineers so that they can access development boards from anywhere. lavabo was born from this idea and its goal is to allow full remote control of the boards as it is done in LAVA: interface with the serial port, control the power supply and provide files to the board using TFTP.
+However, since our embedded boards are now fully controlled by LAVA, we wondered if we could not only use our lab for KernelCI.org, but also provide remote control of our boards to Bootlin engineers so that they can access development boards from anywhere. lavabo was born from this idea and its goal is to allow full remote control of the boards as it is done in LAVA: interface with the serial port, control the power supply and provide files to the board using TFTP.

 The advantages of being able to access the boards remotely are obvious: allowing engineers working from home to work on their hardware platforms, avoid moving the boards out of the lab and back into the lab each time an engineer wants to do a test, etc.